Some of our services are closed or have different hours on the public holiday before the AFL Grand Final – Fri 29 Sept 2023

 2. Click the item that best describes your project and open the relevant guide.
 Begin at the first step and answer each question until you know which permits and approvals you require.

-If your project is not listed on the Do I need a Permit page or you need more information about Planning permissions, contact Statutory Planning at [email protected] or call 9278 4888.
+If your project is not listed on our Do I need a Permit page or you need more information about Planning permissions, contact Urban Planning Department at [email protected] or call (03) 9278 4888.

 Step 3: Be aware of your building’s Heritage grading

-The heritage grading of your building affects how your Planning Permit application will be assessed by Council.
+The heritage grading of your building affects how we will assess your Planning Permit application

 Step 4: Read the relevant Statement of Significance